MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/purview-scanning-readme.md

 ---
 title: Azure Purview Scanning client library for Python
 keywords: Azure, python, SDK, API, azure-purview-scanning, purview
-author: ramya-rao-a
+author: iscai-msft
-ms.author: ramyar
+ms.author: iscai
-ms.date: 10/15/2021
+ms.date: 09/12/2023
 ms.topic: reference
-ms.technology: azure
 ms.devlang: python
 ms.service: purview
 ---

-# Azure Purview Scanning client library for Python - version 1.0.0b2
+# Azure Purview Scanning client library for Python - version 1.0.0a20230912001

 Azure Purview Scanning is a fully managed cloud service whose users can scan your data into your data estate (also known as your **catalog**).
 Scanning is a process by which the catalog connects directly to a data source on a user-specified schedule.